Query-Backed Data Source Tutorial

 - Click the Edit button in the File Directory Structure section.

 This step is similar to the "Map" step in a MapReduce job.
-You are "mapping" your data into chunks where they can then be processed by downstream analysts accessing these specific directories in the Immuta Filesystem.
+You are "mapping" your data into chunks where they can then be processed by downstream analysts accessing these specific directories in Immuta S3.
 Those analysts are essentially interactively working as the reduce step against the data.
 Please note, however, that some column types (like float, double, decimal) will not be available to select in the directory structure.

 Option 2: Select Output Format